openconfig/gribi/doc/specification.md

 # 1 Introduction

-This document defines the specification for the gRPC Routing Information Base Interface (gRIBI). gRIBI is a gRPC-based protocol for injecting routing entries to a network device.

-gRIBI is a service that is presented by a network device (referred to as the server, or target) throughout this document, and interacted with by an external process, referred to as the client in this document, which may be an element of an SDN controller.
+This document defines the specification for the gRPC Routing Information Base Interface (gRIBI). gRIBI is a gRPC-based protocol for injecting routing entries to an network device. gRIBI implementation on an network device is presented as a service that can be interacted with by an external process, which may be an element of an SDN controller.

-This document serves as a specification for the gRIBI protocol.
+Terminology used in this document:
+* Device - refers to an network device that presents the gRIBI service.
+* Server - refers to the gRIBI server implementation on the device.
+* Client - refers to a gRIBI client implementation that is usually running externally to the device.
+* gRIBI entry - refers to an entry that can be injected to a network device via gRIBI, e.g., an IPv4 prefix, a next_hop_group, or a next_hop, etc (see the message `AFTOperation.entry`).
+* AFT operation - refers to the operation (e.g., add an next_hop) carried in an `AFTOperation` message.
+[TODO] update the whole doc with the above defined terminology.

 # 2 Data Model